janrenz/web-screenshots/readme.txt

 Tags: screenshot
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.0.0.
+Stable tag: 1.0.1
 License: GPLv2 or later

 Displays Thumbnails of a given URL usings wordpress.com inofficial API.
-Use Shortcode [webscreenshot] with url and optional width param
+Use Shortcode [webscreenshot] with url and some  optional params.

 == Description ==